ItzSwirlz/DuckHuntDisassembly/NOTES.md

 ### 00BE
 This was fun to figure out!
 The game has a 'counter' for how long the game has to wait for the audio to play when the round ends succesfully.
 When it doesn't, it gets set to 01.. then idk

+### 00A9
+I am lost.
+When set to 0, nothing happens.
+The game basically pauses.
+When set to 1, the first few notes of the "next round!/round success" chime plays when you finish a round, but then loops.
+When set to 2, it just plays.
+When set to 3, it dumps you into the next round.
+Even if you should lose the round When set to 4, when you finish the round it dumps you straight to the main menu.

 ## Background/graphics
 BACKGROUNCOLOR = $0403 ; ???
 I'm not sure yet, I just know changing this affects the bg color.
 0x21 is the default blue, 0x36 is the "FLY AWAY" red.